aufdemrand/spaceport-slt/README.md

 # spaceport-slt
 Syntax Highlighting and LSP for Spaceport using Sublime Text.

-This is a very early rendidtion of a Spaceport LSP.
+This is a very early rendition of a Spaceport package enableing syntax highlighting and LSP support.
 Under active development.

 ## Dependencies
-Insert this entry into your repositories 'Package Control.sublime-settings' to fetch this from Package Control, and sastisfy the dependency of the websocket-client python library.
+Insert this entry into your 'repositories' key in 'Package Control.sublime-settings' to fetch this from Package Control, and sastisfy the dependency of the websocket-client python library.

 ```
 "repositories":